view the current edition of our Journal, Rananim, BELOW.

 “The Curious Incident of the Red Wooden Heart” was the title of Robert Darroch’s paper at the International D.H.
 Lawrence Conference at St Ives, Cornwall, UK, on Monday September 12, 2016.

-The UK launch of Rob’s two-volume DH Lawrence’s 99 Days in Australia also took place at the Conference that day.
+The UK "soft launch" of Rob’s two-volume DH Lawrence’s 99 Days in Australia also occurred on September 12..

 The incident of the “red wooden heart” which Lawrence had given Frieda when he was first courting her, and then gave it to Benjamin Cooley, “Kangaroo”, was, Rob explained to the Conference delegates, a crucial event in the novel.